Despo-coder/thekumho/docs/feature-documentation.md

 - **Dietary Preferences**: Filters for vegetarian, vegan, gluten-free, etc.
 - **Dynamic Display**: Server-side fetching of menu data from the database
 - **Search Capability**: Allows users to search for menu items
+- **Admin Management**: Complete CRUD operations for menu items, categories, and menus
+- **Menu Item Detail Pages**: Detailed pages for each menu item with descriptions, images, and reviews

 ### User Experience